MADE-Apps/legerity/docs/articles/features/android.md

 ---
 uid: android-element-wrappers
-title: Using the Android element wrappers | Legerity
+title: Using the Android element wrappers
 ---

 # Using the Android element wrappers